 SB 502 allows Teachers Retirement System members hired after July 1, 2015 to exchange unused leave for monetary compensation at the end of a school year.
-This proposal, sponsored by Senator Oliverio is an attempt to provide a somewhat revenue-neutral mechanism for education employees to gain value for unused leave time, up to 10 days.
+This proposal, sponsored by Senator Oliverio is an attempt to provide a somewhat revenueneutral mechanism for education employees to gain value for unused leave time, up to 10 days.
 Senator Oliverio also expressed interest in putting forth a stand-alone bill that would incentivize leave time in other ways and AFT-WV is appreciative of his leadership on this issue.
 The bill passed Senate Education and the bill awaits consideration by the Senate Finance committee.
 HB 4372 increases the 35 year limit on annual experience increment pay raises for teachers to 40 years.
 A committee amendment removed the 40 year cap and the raises would continue until retirement.
 The bill advanced from the House Education committee and moves to the House Finance committee for consideration.

 HB 4777 allows staff members in public schools to eat lunch for free if there is food left over after every student has been fed.
-The bill advanced from House Education and is currently on first reading on the House floor, after some postponements and movement of the bill between the House Calendar and the House Special Calendar.
+The bill advanced from House Education and is currently on first reading on the House floor, after repeated postponements.